A Friedlander-Suslin theorem over a noetherian base ring: Conventions

+We say that $G$ acts rationally on a commutative $k$-algebra $A$, if $A$ is also a $G$-module and the multiplication map $A\otimes_k A\to A$ is a map of $G$-modules.

-An abelian group $L$ is said to have \emph{bounded torsion} if there is a positive integer $n$ so that $nL_\tors=0$.
-In other words, so that $nL$ is torsion free.
-By Theorem~10.5 of \cite{GoodG} bounded torsion is intimately related to finite generation of cohomology algebras.
+An abelian group $L$ is said to have \emph{bounded torsion} if there is a positive integer $n$ so that $nL_\tors=0$, where $L_\tors$ is the torsion subgroup of $L$.
+By \cite[Theorem~10.5]{GoodG} bounded torsion is intimately related to finite generation of cohomology algebras.